lssiair/TUTR/README.md

 ## Acknowledgement
 The pre-processsed dataset are obtained from the dataloader of [[SocialVAE](https://github.com/xupei0610/SocialVAE)].

-You can generate pkl dataset by the below command:
+You can generate pkl dataset like this:

     python get_data_pkl.py --train data/eth/train --test data/eth/test --config config/eth.py

+Other dataset can modify the <eth> to corresponding name, such as:

+     python get_data_pkl.py --train data/sdd/train --test data/sdd/test --config config/sdd.py

 ## License